difference between viruses and viroids

 The genetic material of viruses can either be RNA or DNA, but they cannot have both.
 They replicate by integrating with the host cell’s genetic material and, as a result, hijack the cell’s machinery to produce new viral particles.
 In contrast, viroids only contain RNA that directly interferes with the host cell’s metabolic processes, leading to disease symptoms.

-See also difference between primary data and secondary data
+See also difference between rdbms and dbms

 Disease-Causing Mechanisms